The best way to use all those 5 minutes of downtime every day

 Plan your day

-An inventory of tasks also helps you plan your day.
+An inventory of tasks helps you plan your day.
 When you get to work in the morning, check your task list and get to work.
-Looking at your inventory, priorities often bubble to the top, and Shreve suggests choosing four to seven items to do that day.
+Looking at your inventory, priorities often bubble to the top, and Shreve suggests choosing five to six items to do that day.

 “You can always change it, and make it reflect what you really want or need to do that day,” says Shreve.
-“Your day and task list is never static.”
+“Your day and task list are never static.”

 Working without a system is like grocery shopping; it’s easy to miss items because there’s often no order to the layout of the store, says Shreve.
 “You only buy the items you can find or that are in front of you,” she says.
 “Similarly, you can only do the tasks that you know about or see in your vision, and if you don’t have time to check 10 different places for the possibilities, something will be missed.”